 Your bill is individual and based on many different circumstances.
 It’s worth knowing though that the average bill for metered customers is £371 per year.
-If you are water efficient, your bill is likely to be below average.
 The average bill for non-metered customers is £402 per year.

 The average SoLow bill in 2014/15 was £210 per year.
 For 2015/16 the average bill will be £216, representing an increase of £6 per year.